How to Use a Miter Saw

 - Never cut small pieces of wood where your fingers are too close to the blade.
 If you absolutely must cut a tiny piece, clamp or attach it to a larger piece of lumber.

 When using a sliding miter saw, there is a proper way to make a sliding cut (used to cut wider boards):

-- Before you start the blade, pull the saw toward you until the blade is directly over the board’s edge that is closest to you.
+- Before you start the blade, pull the saw toward you until the blade is directly over the board’s edge closest to you.

 - Squeeze the trigger to start the saw and wait for it to reach peak rotation speed.
-Then pull the blade down and into the wood.
+Then lower the blade down into the wood.

-- While the blade is still rotating, push the saw back and away from you as your blade cuts through the rest of the wood (see photo below.)
+- While the blade is still rotating, slide the saw back and away from you as your blade cuts through the rest of the wood (see photo below.)

-- Once the blade has finished cutting through the wood, raise the saw and release the trigger to stop the saw.
+- Once the blade has finished cutting through the wood, release the trigger and let the blade stop before raising the blade.